linkedin/iris/docs/source/quickstart.rst

-Now that we’ve set up phone calls via Twilio, let’s customize the message content to say something a little more useful than “test\_call”.
+Now that we’ve set up phone calls via Twilio, let’s customize the message content to say something a little more useful than "test\_call".
 To do that, we’ll need to modify the template that our escalation plan is using.
-If we examine the notifications in “Example plan”, we see that hey all use the “test\_template” message template.
+If we examine the notifications in "Example plan", we see that hey all use the "test\_template" message template.
 Let’s make some changes to that.
 Navigate to the Templates page, and click on test\_template in the list on that page. |template| Here, we see that test\_template defines message content for a number of